-A world where economic and political systems are centred on ecological wellbeing care and repair.
+A world where economic and political systems are centred on ecological and social wellbeing care and repair.
 A world where philanthropy is no longer needed.

 Leap is working to help traditional philanthropy become obsolete, and supports the rise of the practices and experiments that foster new systems.